BraedonKlock/ManeAttraction/README.md

 Designed and developed a custom single-page application (SPA) using raw HTML, CSS, and JavaScript.
 Managed all content dynamically through DOM manipulation with no frameworks, simulating multi-page navigation from a single HTML file.

-This site is designed to deliver a seamless and elegant user experience for mobile users, with a focus on showcasing services, bridal styling, and a modern gallery.
+This site is designed to deliver a seamless and elegant user experience for mobile & desktop users, with a focus on showcasing services, bridal styling, and a modern gallery.
 Desktop and tablet versions are currently under construction.

 ---